Quanta Services: SunZia Transmission and Wind Project

 In 2023, the Pattern Energy Group chose Quanta to build the SunZia Transmission and Wind Project, a 550-mile, 525 kV high voltage transmission project that will relay power from a New Mexico wind farm across the US Southwest.
-Blattner, a Quanta company, will supply equipment for the wind farm and switchyard.
-Quanta will also design and construct the 3.5 G W wind power farm that will provide the power for transmitting.
-Construction is planned to be finished in 2025.
+Quanta's Blattner will supply equipment for the wind farm and switchyard.
+Quanta will also design and construct the 3.5 GW wind power farm that will provide the power for transmitting.
+Construction was finished in 2025.
 Plans for the project were initially submitted in 2006 but full approval took 17 years.
-The Pattern Energy Group closed $11 billion (US) in non-recourse financing for construction of the tandem projects, which were called by Pattern to be “…the largest clean energy infrastructure project in U.S. history.”
+The Pattern Energy Group closed $11 billion (US) in non-recourse financing for construction of the tandem projects, which were called by Pattern to be among “…the largest clean energy infrastructure projects in U.S. history.”

 Colorado Power Pathway

 Also in 2023, Xcel Energy awarded Quanta a contract to manage the construction of the Colorado Power Pathway, 610 miles of 345 kV transmission wires, towers and substations through 12 counties in eastern Colorado.
 The project will increase Colorado's power grid reliability and provide accessibility for future renewable energy projects.
 The utility is investing $1.7 billion (US) in the Pathway project that will provide renewable electric power from Colorado's Eastern Plains to the Front Range.
 This project also offers support for Xcel's Clean Energy Plan which is projected to lessen carbon emissions by 85% by 2030 as well as the utility's 2050 carbon vision whereby they plan to provide 100% carbon-free electric power.